webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 ### Module Dependencies

-Depending the type of module, there may be a different schema used to specify dependencies.
+Depending on the type of module, there may be a different schema used to specify dependencies.
 In CSS for example, the `@import` and `url(...)` statements are used.
 These dependencies should be resolved by the module system.

 This can be done in one of two ways: